tstrall/adage/org-structure/README.md

 # AWS Organization Structure

-This guide explains how to set up your AWS Organization and prepare accounts for use with the deployment framework.
+This guide explains how to set up your AWS Organization and prepare accounts for use with the **Adage** deployment framework.

 ## Why Use AWS Organizations?